-He loves cold weather, skiing, building computers, bourbon, developing & scanning film, collecting vintage cameras and vinyl records, and air guitaring those searing solos.
-She loves Toms, yoga pants, e-readers, continuously wanting a dog she is deathly allergic to, crying at some point during every movie, Facebook stalking, and doing laundry every several months or so.
-We like food, cemeteries, mix-tapes, cats (more than life itself), fresh-brewed tea, and watching entire seasons of a TV show from start to finish in two days.
+He loves cold weather, skiing, working on his car, bourbon, developing & scanning film, collecting vintage cameras and vinyl records, and air guitaring those searing solos.
+She loves lifting weights, yoga pants, continuously wanting a dog she is deathly allergic to, crying at some point during every movie, all the coffee, and doing laundry every several months or so.
+We like craft beer holidays, Game of Thrones, gourmet mac ‘n cheese, cats (more than life itself), fresh-brewed tea, and watching entire seasons of a TV show from start to finish in two days.

 We want to know You.
 We regularly forget to talk business during client meetings.
 Can we be friends?

 Forever is a long time.
 A really long time, actually.
 But of course we don’t have to tell you that.
 As wedding photographers, it weighs on us heavily that we are capturing the beginning of your forever.
 We believe it really should last that long, and carry the feeling of that new beginning the whole time.
 We want images that will be emotionally saturated until death do you part.
 And we wouldn’t mind them looking absolutely brilliant along the way.